 So while the diplomats played word games the POWs died!

-According to the fragmentary messages provided by Knights, in MAY 1943 the IRC was able to negotiate an agreement with the Japanese authorities in Bangkok to purchase supplies locally and have them delivered to the POWs – particularly those working the TBR.
+According to the fragmentary messages provided by Knights, in MAY 1943 the ICRC was able to negotiate an agreement with the Japanese authorities in Bangkok to purchase supplies locally and have them delivered to the POWs – particularly those working the TBR.
 While laudable in its own right, such a delivery was fraught with the same myriad problems that prevented the adequate care and feeding of those POWs.

 Just as they couldn’t prevent the hording and looting of the standard Red Cross Packages, they could not control deliveries anywhere.
-Even if the IRC personnel were aware of the existence of the V Organization, it could never be revealed as a means to make deliveries or all its members would be in jeopardy.
+Even if the ICRC personnel were aware of the existence of the V Organization, it could never be revealed as a means to make deliveries or all its members would be in jeopardy.